AI document filing for law firms. Every file lands in the right Clio matter.

 Sortio reads each file on your Mac and extracts the client name, opposing party, matter type, dates, and any case or matter IDs it finds.
 It then matches those entities against your live Clio matter list pulled through the official Clio Manage API.
 You see a preview with a confidence score for every assignment, and only files you approve are uploaded to Clio's document tree.

-No. The AI that reads each PDF runs locally on your Mac, either through a local model on your machine or through your own API key (BYOK) that talks directly to your chosen provider.
-File contents never pass through Sortio's servers.
-The only network call is the final upload to Clio, which goes Mac to Clio, so privilege and work product stay inside the same legal channel you already use.
+You control that.
+By default Sortio uses our cloud (OpenAI) to classify: filenames and extracted entities are sent for matter matching, and file contents are sent only if you enable a content-based feature.
+To keep document text off Sortio's servers entirely, run a local model (Ollama) on your Mac or use your own API key (BYOK), which talks directly to your chosen provider.
+In those modes the only other network call is the final upload to Clio, which goes from your Mac to Clio, so privilege and work product stay inside the same legal channel you already use.

 Yes.
 Drop the folder into Sortio and the AI sort identifies the client and matter on each file independently, even when scan_001.pdf through scan_200.pdf are interleaved across ten different clients.
+One requirement: Sortio reads the scan's text layer, so scan as searchable PDF (the default on most office scanners) or run image-only scans through a free OCR tool like OCRmyPDF first.
 The Rule Builder lets you tell Sortio things like "if a file mentions a client we already have in Clio, file it there; otherwise create a new client folder by last name."
 That matches how court-appointed and small-firm attorneys actually work.

 Sortio surfaces low-confidence matches in the preview instead of guessing.
 When two matters collide (same client, two separate cases, or a name conflict like two Smiths), the file is held in a review queue with both candidate matters shown side by side.
 You pick the right one in two clicks, and Sortio remembers the disambiguation rule for next time through Spaces.